Letters Written in France: First volume

+Volumes two through eight

 Williams' reputation gradually waned after 1790, as British sentiment became more strongly opposed to the revolution.
 In 1791, her last year in England, she was still popular enough to host literary salons, and reviews in all journals were polite about partial political disagreements.
-However, there were some tensions in her personal acquaintance (particularly Hester Thrale Piozzi) when she returned briefly in 1792, and the second volume of Letters published in 1792 met with a lukewarm reception.
-Critics expressed the prevailing British view that social progress in France had been obtained at too high a cost, and suggested that Williams' emotion— previously a sign of her elevated sensibility— was now clouding her judgment.
+However, there were some tensions with her personal acquaintances (particularly Hester Thrale Piozzi) when she returned briefly in 1792, and the second volume of Letters published in 1792 met with a lukewarm reception.
+Critics expressed the prevailing British view that social progress in France had been obtained at too high a cost, and suggested that Williams' emotion — previously a sign of her elevated sensibility — was now clouding her judgement.

-The September Massacres in 1792, and the execution of Louis XVI in January 1793, firmly ended British support for the revolution and heightened political tensions within France, rendering Williams' further publication risky.
+The September Massacres in 1792, and the execution of Louis XVI in January 1793, firmly ended British support for the revolution and heightened political tensions within France, rendering further publication of Williams' work risky.
 To avoid arrest in France for her criticisms of the Jacobins, in 1793 Williams published the next two volumes of Letters anonymously.
 Her authorship was an open secret, and she was explicitly identified by reviewers, as were the two men who contributed additional letters to one of these volumes.
-These volumes were not warmly received in England, and Williams' political positions were seen as too extreme in England, even as she was endangered for being too moderate in France.
+These volumes were not warmly received.
+Williams' political positions were seen as too extreme in England, even as she was endangered for being too moderate in France.
 Williams was the subject of a book-length rebuttal by Laetitia Matilda Hawkins.
 In Hawkins' Letters on the Female Mind, Its Powers and Pursuits.
 Addressed to Miss H. M. Williams, with Particular Reference to Her Letters from France (1793), Hawkins argued that women were unfit for politics, and that poetry was a more appropriate sphere for the expression of sensibility.

 The next four volumes were written and published as a set, the first two appearing in 1795 and the last two in 1796.
-These volumes were widely reviewed, with a polarized response: liberal journals regarded them positively, while conservative journals used the Letters to denounce the revolution itself.
+These volumes were widely reviewed, with a polarized response: in England, liberal journals regarded them positively, while conservative journals used the Letters to denounce the revolution itself.
 This series, which attempted to retroactively capture the Reign of Terror, was also criticized for being disorganized and haphazard in its inclusion of documents, the epistolary mode conflicting with the book's historical scope.

-Online text

-The eight volumes are listed with serial numbers #1 through #8.
-In fact, #1 appeared in 1790 without a number, and Roman volume numbers began to appear from #2 (II) in 1792, making a fresh start with "I" and "II" for the two volumes published in 1795.
-The last two volumes then appeared in 1796 as III and IV.

-All links are to Archive.org except for #7, which is only available at Google Books.
-The first four volumes are not available as first editions.